 Window, door, and skylight strength.

-The modeling organization shall justify all mitigation measures considered by the model.
+The modeling organization shall justify all hurricane mitigation measures considered by the hurricane model.

-Application of mitigation measures that enhance the performance of the building and its contents shall be justified as to the impact on reducing damage whether done individually or in combination.
+Application of hurricane mitigation measures that affect the performance of the building and the damage to contents shall be justified as to the impact on reducing damage whether done individually or in combination.

+Treatment of individual and combined secondary characteristics that affect the performance of the building and the damage to contents shall be justified.

 Comment from Commissioner Lee: